sglyon/ucf-cap-6318-book/ai-lectures-plan.md

 ## Week A2: Agentic Workflows and Tool Integration

 This week focuses on making AI agents capable of taking actions in the real world through tool use and workflow orchestration.
 We connect to the course's emphasis on networks and system interactions.
-We'll study PydanticAI—a minimalist, type-safe framework from the creators of Pydantic—as a conceptual model, then implement similar patterns in Julia leveraging its powerful type system and multiple dispatch.
+We use PydanticAI—a minimalist, type-safe framework from the creators of Pydantic—to learn production-ready patterns for building AI agents.

-**Note on Language Bridge:** While PydanticAI is Python-only, its design principles (type safety, validation-first, dependency injection) translate beautifully to Julia's strengths.
-We'll examine PydanticAI's elegant patterns and recreate them using Julia's native capabilities.
+**Note on Implementation:** This week's lectures use Python and PydanticAI directly (rather than Julia) to leverage the mature ecosystem and demonstrate industry-standard patterns.
+The principles covered (type safety, validation-first development, dependency injection) are language-agnostic and can be adapted to any production system.

 **Assignment:** Build a multi-agent system that can analyze a social network dataset, identify influential nodes using methods from Week 3-5, and generate a report with visualizations.

 ### Lecture A2.01: Function Calling and Tool Use

-**Prerequisites:** Julia functions, API concepts
+**Prerequisites:** L.A1.01 (LLMs and API calls), L.A1.02 (RAG systems), Graph theory/Network Science (Week 3-5)

 **Learning Outcomes:**
-- Implement function calling for LLMs
+- Implement function calling with modern LLM APIs
-- Design safe and effective tool interfaces
+- Design JSON schemas for tool definitions
-- Understand the Model Context Protocol (MCP)
-- Build agents that can execute code and analyze results
+- Build agents that execute code and analyze computational results
+- Create a network analysis toolkit accessible to AI agents

 **Topics:**
-1. **From Text to Action**
+1. **From Conversation to Computation**
+   - Limitations of text-only agents
+   - The basic pattern: define tools → agent decides → execute → return results
-   - Function calling in modern LLMs
+   - Why function calling beats code-in-prompt approaches
-   - JSON schema for tool definitions
+   - Importance for computational social science

+2. **JSON Schemas: Defining Tool Interfaces**
-   - Error handling and retry logic
+   - Manual JSON schema format and structure
+   - Anatomy of tool definitions (name, description, parameters)
+   - PydanticAI's automatic schema generation from docstrings
+   - Using the `@agent.tool` decorator pattern

+3. **Building Function-Calling Agents**
+   - Calculator agent example with PydanticAI
-   - Sandboxing and security considerations
+   - Multi-turn conversations and tool chaining

-2. **The MCP Revolution**
-   - Model Context Protocol architecture
-   - Building MCP servers in Julia
-   - Connecting to databases, APIs, and file systems
-   - Comparison to traditional API design
+   - Model-agnostic design (OpenAI, Anthropic, Google)

-3. **Computational Tools for Agents**
-   - Code interpreter integration
-   - Data analysis capabilities
-   - Visualization generation
-   - Connection to Julia's computational ecosystem
+   - Understanding tool call execution flow

 4. **Network Analysis Toolkit**
-   - Expose Graphs.jl functions to AI agents
+   - Exposing NetworkX functions to AI agents (Python implementation)
-   - Automated centrality calculations
-   - Community detection via AI orchestration
+   - Dependency injection pattern with RunContext
+   - Creating networks, calculating centrality, finding paths
-   - Report generation with embedded visualizations
+   - Multi-step analysis with multiple tool calls

+5. **Safety and Sandboxing**
+   - Dangers of unrestricted tool use
+   - Safe tool design patterns (read-only, explicit boundaries, confirmation)
+   - Code execution risks and mitigation strategies
+   - Security analysis of network analysis tools

 ### Lecture A2.02: Type-Safe Agent Development with PydanticAI Patterns

-**Prerequisites:** L.A2.01, Type systems concepts
+**Prerequisites:** L.A2.01 (Function calling concepts), Python type hints and type safety, Basic agent architectures

 **Learning Outcomes:**
 - Understand type-safe agent development principles
-- Implement validation-first agent architectures
+- Implement validation-first agent architectures with Pydantic
 - Apply dependency injection patterns for testable agents
-- Bridge Python patterns to Julia's type system
+- Build production-ready AI agents with PydanticAI

 **Topics:**
+1. **Why Type Safety Matters**
+   - The problem: unvalidated agent systems and runtime failures
+   - Benefits: fail fast, self-documenting code, refactoring confidence
+   - Concrete examples comparing unvalidated vs type-safe approaches

-1. **The PydanticAI Philosophy**
+2. **The PydanticAI Philosophy**
-   - Type safety and validation as first-class citizens
-   - Schema-driven development for LLM interactions
+   - What is PydanticAI and why it was created
-   - Minimalist toolkit approach vs. framework complexity
+   - "Chef's knife and cutting board" - minimalist toolkit approach
-   - Python example → Julia implementation pattern
+   - Core principles: type safety first, validation before computation, dependency injection, explicit over implicit
+   - Comparison with LangChain (when to use each)

-2. **Core Agent Components**
+3. **Core Agent Components**
-   - System prompts: static and dynamic generation
+   - Agent definition (model, system prompt)
-   - Tool registration with automatic schema inference
+   - Tool functions with `@agent.tool` decorator
-   - Structured outputs with validation
+   - Structured outputs using Pydantic BaseModel
    - RunContext for dependency injection

-3. **Julia Implementation of PydanticAI Patterns**
-   - Using Julia's type system for agent validation
-   - Multiple dispatch for tool registration
-   - Structs as Pydantic model equivalents
-   - Building type-safe agent containers
-   - Testing with mock dependencies (inspired by PydanticAI's RunContext)

 4. **Building a Research Assistant**
+   - Define output structures (Paper, ResearchSummary models with Field validation)
+   - Define dependencies using dataclasses
-   - Define agent with typed inputs/outputs
+   - Create agent with typed dependencies and outputs
-   - Register Julia functions as tools
+   - Register tools: search_papers, get_paper_details
-   - Implement validation pipelines
-   - Human-in-the-loop with tool approval flags
-   - Observability: logging, tracing, and cost tracking
+   - Run agent and analyze results
+   - Dynamic system prompts based on context

+5. **Production-Ready Patterns**
+   - Why this pattern scales (type safety, separation of concerns, composability)
+   - Observability with Logfire integration
+   - Key takeaways and quick reference guide

-### Lecture A2.03: Agent Frameworks Comparison Lab
+### Lecture A2.03: Evaluating AI Systems

-**Prerequisites:** All previous A-series lectures
+**Prerequisites:** Pydantic AI Agents and Tools, Python programming fundamentals, Basic understanding of testing concepts

 **Learning Outcomes:**
-- Compare different agent frameworks empirically
-- Implement the same task in multiple frameworks
-- Analyze trade-offs in design choices
-- Select appropriate frameworks for different use cases
+- Understand why systematic evaluation is critical for AI systems
+- Identify when and what to evaluate in AI agents
+- Implement deterministic and LLM-based evaluators
+- Design evaluation datasets using code-first approaches
+- Analyze and compare evaluation results across experiments
+- Connect evaluation practices to production deployment concerns

 **Topics:**
-1. **Framework Landscape**
-   - PydanticAI vs. CrewAI vs. AutoGen
-   - Type-safe vs. workflow-focused approaches
-   - Semantic Kernel and enterprise patterns
+1. **Introduction: The AI Testing Problem**
+   - Why testing AI is different from traditional software
-   - Julia-native alternatives and pattern adaptation
+   - Non-deterministic outputs and the challenge
+   - Motivating scenario: The Support Bot Problem
+   - Overview of Pydantic Evals framework

+2. **Core Concepts: The Evaluation Framework**
+   - Cases: Individual test scenarios
+   - Datasets: Collections of test cases
+   - Experiments: Evaluation runs
+   - Example: Simple support bot intent classification dataset

+3. **Evaluators: How to Score Outputs**
+   - Two types: Deterministic vs Non-Deterministic
+   - Built-in evaluators: EqualsExpected, IsInstance, Contains, MaxDuration
+   - LLM as Judge: When correctness is subjective
+   - Custom evaluators for domain-specific checks
+   - Adding evaluators to datasets

+4. **Running Evaluations: From Code to Reports**
+   - Defining task functions
+   - Running experiments with evaluate()
+   - Analyzing results programmatically
+   - Visualizing results with Logfire
-   - When to build from scratch
+   - Comparing experiments to track improvements

-2. **Comparative Implementation**
-   - Task: Economic data analysis pipeline
-   - Implementation in three different frameworks
-   - Performance metrics: speed, cost, accuracy
-   - Code complexity and maintainability

-3. **Production Considerations**
-   - Scaling agent systems
-   - State persistence and recovery
+5. **Advanced Topics**
+   - Span-based evaluation: evaluating the process, not just output
+   - HasMatchingSpan evaluator for tool usage validation
+   - Generating datasets with LLMs
-   - Observability and debugging
+   - RAG-specific evaluation (retrieval and generation metrics)
-   - Cost management strategies

-4. **Open Problems**
-   - Agent reliability and consistency
+   - PrecisionAtK, RecallAtK, and Faithfulness metrics

-   - Handling adversarial inputs
-   - Ethical considerations in autonomous systems
+6. **Integration and Best Practices**
-   - Connection to mechanism design
+   - When to use each evaluation type
+   - Tips for effective evaluation (start small, balance coverage, make evaluators specific)
+   - Version control for datasets
+   - Automating evaluations in CI/CD
+   - Connections to course themes: game theory, networks, emergence

 ---